wpswings/woo-refund-and-exchange-lite/readme.txt

 == FAQ ==

+= How to make the "Refund" button visible on store pages using this plugin? =

+If you want to see the Refund button then follow these steps.
+Go to the *WooCommerce -> Settings -> Refund-Exchange lite Setting -> Refund Products* and set the following necessary settings.

+1) Enable refund request.
+2) Set the maximum number of days.
+3) Select the order status in which the order can be refunded.
+4) Select pages to show a refund button.

 = How to setup the Refund Products? =

-Please reach the woocommerce menu -> Refund Exchange Lite Configuration setting -> Click on the Refund Product -> Enable Refund Request setting.
+Please reach the *WooCommerce menu -> Refund Exchange Lite Configuration setting -> Click on the Refund Product -> Enable Refund Request setting*.

 = How to set the order status for the orders which need to be refunded? =

 It's very easy to set up.
-Go to the Woocommerce -> Settings ->Refund Exchange Lite setting ->Refund Products and Select the order status in which the order can be Refund.
+Go to the *WooCommerce -> Settings ->Refund Exchange Lite setting ->Refund Products* and Select the order status in which the order can be Refund.

 = How to use a mail configuration setting? =